Provision Your Module

-This guide provides the steps to provision an ACK module as a virtual product via ACK managed services.
+This step shows you how to provision an ACK module as a virtual product via ACK managed services.
 You use the ACK Module Utility CLI tool to manually provision individual modules or ACK development kits.
-For general information on module provisioning, see the Module Life Cycle Overview.
+For general information about module provisioning, see the Module Life Cycle.

 - Log in to developer.amazon.com, if you aren't already logged in.